Reliable computation by large-alphabet formulas in the presence of noise: Large-alphabet computation

 From \cref{eq:m-first-derivative},

 Therefore,

 which shows that

 and thus the Lemma holds. \end{proof} By setting \(q = 2\) in \cref{lem:lower-bound-on-majqk-denoising-threshold} and using \cref{eq:binary-cls}, we recover the Boolean denoising result of \cite{evans2003on-the-maximum}.
-Furthermore, in the case of computation over the Boolean alphabet, this bound is tight; we note however that this is not necessarily true for \(q > 2\), in which case stable fixed-points exist above the threshold of \cref{lem:lower-bound-on-majqk-denoising-threshold}, but denoising is no longer possible for the full range \(a \in [0, (q-1)/q)\) as the fixed-point corresponding to a maximally mixed \(((q-1)/q)\)-noisy fixed-point becomes stable.
-We will refer to the threshold of \cref{lem:lower-bound-on-majqk-denoising-threshold} as the denoising threshold, or more specifically, the point of transcritical bifurcation; this is in contrast with the ultimate saddle-node bifurcation after which point only one stable fixed-point remains (see \cref{fig:fixed-point-diagram}).
+Furthermore, in the case of computation over the Boolean alphabet, this bound is tight; we note however that this is not necessarily true for \(q > 2\), in which case stable fixed-points exist above the threshold of \cref{lem:lower-bound-on-majqk-denoising-threshold}, but denoising is no longer possible for the full range \(a \in [0, (q-1)/q)\) as the fixed-point corresponding to the \(((q-1)/q)\)-noisy, uniform distribution, fixed-point becomes stable.
+For brevity, we will refer to the threshold of \cref{eq:maj-qk-transcritical-threshold} as the denoising threshold, or more specifically, the point of transcritical bifurcation, as above this point a non-measure zero subset of the simplex is drawn towards the uniform distribution upon repeated denoising.
+The point of transcritical bifurcation can be contrasted with the ultimate saddle-node bifurcation after which point only one stable fixed-point remains (see \cref{fig:fixed-point-diagram}).
 The positive results for various alphabet sizes \(q\) and fan-ins \(k\) are shown in \cref{fig:denoising-threshold}.

 We now generalize our denoising result to all input distributions (i.e. beyond \(q\)-ary symmetric noise).
 Our approach is to analyze denoising as a discrete-time dynamical system.

 First, we specify a categorical distribution over a \(q\)-ary alphabet as a point in the simplex